Monday, December 19, 2016

 guests like Dan and Rose Vallee could have a special photo

-taken during the 2016 Teddy Roosevelt Days fundraising
+taken during the 2016 Teddy Roosevelt fundraising

 event to benefit the Narcissus.

-While work on the exterior components continues throughout the winter, planning, and research for future work on the interior take place as well (Ceiling panels decoration and floor tile).
+While work on the exterior components continues throughout the winter, planning, and research for future work on the interior take place as well (Ceiling panel decorations and floor tile).
 The ceiling panels of the Narcissus are veneer, made of layers of birch.
 The panels were originally painted a soft green and included intricate gold leaf lines and fleur-de-lis.
 These panels were painted over with white in later years and were in very poor condition.
 The delicate gold leaf lines and fleur-de-lis can be seen in the image below (left).
 Recording these was a priority.

 The center aisle and the floor in the smoking compartment have some remnants remaining of the interesting interlocking rubber tiles.
 Research turned up this information that will be very helpful as we prepare a plan to replace tiles.